NorthSouthSystems/NorthSouthSystems.Text/README.md

 # What?
-The Software Botany Ivy project is a library containing various string utilities.
+This repository hosts a .NET library containing various string utilities.
 Included in the library are fluent APIs for parsing and creating quoted delimited and fixed-width positional text.
 For example, quoted CSV such as that used by Microsoft Excel is supported.
-The library is built on .NET 4.0 using the C# language.
-# Why?
-System.String.Split has certain inadequacies regarding delimited input such as quoted CSV text.
-To solve these shortcomings, there are many open source CSV parser implementations freely available.
-From the lyrics of Teen Angst by Cracker, "What the world needs now is another folk singer (ed: CSV parsing library) like I need a hole in my head."
-Yeah, so I wrote one anyways.

-To be honest, this library started as a sandbox for me to try out tools and methodologies that don't get adequate evaluation during my day job and its accelerated development cycles.
-I've used this library as my guinea pig for using MS Test and its code coverage functionality to achieve full unit test coverage to the point of "WTF am I writing a method to test this one line of code".
-I've also spent time to resolve every last code analysis warning except for a select few I just didn't agree with.
-XML code comments and many of its tags have been used to document the entire public facing API.
-Sandcastle Help File Builder is configured to build a website help file for the project.
-I used this project to build and publish my first NuGet Package.

-With all of that said, I haven't run into another CSV parser with a similar deferred execution extension method based fluent API.
-Also, there is an area of the library devoted to StringSchema splitting and joining that is an interesting variation of fixed-width parsing.
-Other string utilities are also included that may not otherwise exist in the open source universe; although, I highly doubt that.
-Regardless, enjoy!
 # How?
 ## Quoted Delimited Text (e.g. CSV) Splitting and Joining
 **Simple Split**